Hero-OEC/Seenit/AniList_Integration_Documentation.md

 - ✅ Progress tracking and console messaging

 **Phase 2: Import New Anime**
-- ✅ Clean import process for new anime from AniList
+- ✅ Clean import process for new anime from source
-- ✅ Avoids duplicates by checking existing AniList content
+- ✅ Avoids duplicates by checking existing content
 - ✅ Page-by-page processing with resume capability
 - ✅ Real-time progress tracking